 Honey Chilli Chicken:

-- 2 tbsp cornflour / cornstarch
+- 2 tbsp cornflour / cornstarch (Note 4)

 - ¼ tsp garlic powder

-- ⅛ tsp (Pinch) of white pepper - optional
+- ⅛ tsp Pinch of white pepper optional

 - ¼ tsp salt

-- 2 cloves of garlic - crushed
+- 2 cloves garlic crushed

 To serve:

-- 2 spring onions/scallions - thinly sliced
+- 2 spring onions/scallions green parts only thinly sliced

-- Toasted sesame seeds
+- toasted sesame seeds

 Instructions